kurtosis-tech/kurtosis/docs/docs/cli-reference/run.md

 ### Using Idempotent Runs
 Kurtosis supports idempotent runs by default.
 This means that Kurtosis will optimize each run of a Starlark script or package based on what has already been run in a given enclave, reducing execution time and resources.
 In other words, if you run the same Starlark script or package twice, Kurtosis will only apply the differences on the 2nd run.

-To use idempotent runs, you must run your Starlark script or package on the *same* enclave for Kurtosis to apply the differences using the [`--enclave` flag](#extra-configuration-and-flags) (i.e. `kurtosis run script.star --enclave $THE_ENCLAVE_IDENTIFIER `.
-If you run your Starlark script or package without this `--enclave` flag, Kurtosis will instead spin up a brand new enclave for you.
+To use idempotent runs, you must run your Starlark script or package on the *same* enclave for Kurtosis to apply the differences using the [`--enclave` flag to specify the enclave to use on that particular run](#extra-configuration-and-flags) (i.e. `kurtosis run script.star --enclave $THE_ENCLAVE_IDENTIFIER`).
+If you run your Starlark script or package without this `--enclave` flag, Kurtosis will spin up a brand new enclave for you instead.

 To learn more about what idempotent runs are, go [here](../concepts-reference/idempotent-runs.md) and for more details on how Kurtosis handles idempotent runs under the hood, go [here](../explanations/how-do-idempotent-runs-work.md).